Sten435/stape_library/README.md

 # Stape - Dart/Flutter Library

-This is the readme file for the **stape** library, a Dart/Flutter library that provides extension methods and properties to extend your codebase.
+A Dart/Flutter library that provides extension methods and properties to extend your codebase.

 ## Documentation